-The following chart shows that this would be too expensive for some operations, although this feeling is certainly not as strong as in previous years.
+The following chart shows that this would be too expensive for a minority of respondents, and this feeling is certainly not as strong as in previous years.

-Of those contact centres that use legacy systems and which provided a definite answer to this question (i.e. excluding those answering "Don't know"), 25% agree or strongly agree that this is too expensive an option.
+Of those contact centres that use legacy systems and which provided a definite answer to this question (i.e. excluding those answering "Don't know"), only 20% agree or strongly agree that this is too expensive an option.
+It may be that the time and upheaval to replace systems is too great, or that the systems in place do an effective job.